jgilbert20/MakernetSimple/extras/product-documentation/Makernet-Knob-GM1200PTH.md

 The Makernet Encoder has only four pins: VIN (3.3-10V), GND, SDA and SCL.
 A tiny (and super inexpensive) microprocessor is integrated on the board and takes care of all of the rest.
 Be sure to install the Arduino IDE library and check out the various examples below for more details.

-#### Why did you make it?
+## Why did you make it?

-I love building cool interactive projects and have frequently suffered the pain of integrating rotary encoders.
-I resolve from this day forward no one else should have to go through that pain again!
+I love building cool interactive projects and have frequently suffered the royal pain of integrating rotary encoders.
+I've resolved from this day forward no one else should have to go through that pain again!

-#### Basic hardware instructions
+## Basic hardware instructions

 The hardware for the Makernet Encoder comes with a small voltage regulator, LED drivers, level-shifting logic to support both 3.3 and 5V projects, and an extra status LED.
 Simply connect the VIN pin to your project's 5V or 3.3V power rail, and GND to the project ground.
 SDA and SCL are connected to the proper pins on your microcontroller just like a sensor or any other I2C device.